VERITAS-Observatory/V2DL3/README.md

 ```
 pip install . --use-feature=in-tree-build
 ```

 ### Usage of commandline tool v2dl3

 ```
+# v2dl3 --help
 Usage: v2dl3 [OPTIONS] <output>

-  Command line tool for converting stage5/anasum file to DL3
+  Tool for converting VEGAS stage5 or Eventdisplay anasum files to DL3

   There are two modes:
       1) Single file mode
-          When --file_pair is invoked, the path to the stage5/anasum file and the
+          When --file_pair is invoked, the path to the stage5/anasum file
-          corresponding effective area should be provided.
-The <output> argument
+          and the corresponding effective area should be provided.
-          is then the resulting fits file name.
+          The <output> argument is then the resulting fits file name.
       2) File list mode
-          When using the option --runlist, the path to a stage6/anasum runlist should be used.
+          When using the option --runlist, the path to a stage6 runlist
-          The <output> is then the directory to which the fits files will be saved to.
+          should be used.
+The <output> is then the directory to which
+          the fits files will be saved to.

   Note: One one mode can be used at a time.

 Options:
   -f, --file_pair PATH...
-A stage5/anasum file (<file 1>) and the corresponding
+A stage5 or anasum file (<file 1>) and
-                           effective area (<file 2>).
+                           the corresponding effective area (<file 2>).
-  -l, --runlist PATH       Stage6/anasum runlist
+  -l, --runlist PATH       Stage6 runlist
   -g, --gen_index_file     Generate hdu and observation index list files.
-Only
-                           have effect in file list mode.
+                           Only have effect in file list mode.
   -m, --save_multiplicity  Save telescope multiplicity into event list
   -e, --ed                 Eventdisplay mode
+  -I, --filename_to_obsid  Override OBS_ID with output filename
+  --full-enclosure         Store full-enclosure IRFs (no direction cut
+                           applied)
+  --point-like             Store point-like IRFs (direction cut applied)
   -d, --debug
   -v, --verbose            Print root output
+  --evt_filter PATH        Load condition to filter events form json or yaml
+                           file.
-  --help                   Show this message and exit.
+  -h, --help               Show this message and exit.
 ```

 ---